Research output per year

 Palliative care, quality of life, symptoms, epidemiology, health services research, measurement.

-Professor Higginson leads several active research programmes including the EU-funded BETTER-B programme, which brings together a unique multi-disciplinary consortium of clinicians and outstanding scientists from respiratory, palliative, geriatric and rehabilitation fields, alongside statisticians, trialists, health economists, health service researchers and patient and consumer groups across six European countries to further international research into breathlessness and innovative collaboration into the future.
-In 2019, she was named by The Web of Science as a Highly Cited Researcher.
-The award recognises the world’s most influential researchers who have produced multiple papers ranking in the top 1% in their field by citations.
+Professor Higginson is a clinical academic, active in research, education and clinical palliative care.
+She is trained and accredited in both Public Health and in Palliative Medicine.
+She leads several active research programmes, including the EU-funded BETTER-B programme.
+This initiative brought together a unique, multidisciplinary consortium of clinicians and outstanding scientists from respiratory, palliative, geriatric, and rehabilitation fields, alongside statisticians, trialists, health economists, health service researchers, and patient and consumer groups from six European countries.
+The programme aimed to advance international research into breathlessness and foster innovative collaboration for the future.
+Other research includes outcome measurement, including the Palliative care Outcome Scale, evaluation of treatments and therapies, and health care and services research.
+Professor Higginson is recognised by The Web of Science as a Highly Cited Researcher, an award that acknowledges the world’s most influential researchers whose work ranks in the top 1% in their field by citations and is among the top 30 female scientists in the UK.
+She has extensive experience in leading and delivering national and international multidisciplinary collaborations in palliative care.

-From 2014 -2018 Professor Higginson was Director of Research and Innovation at King's College Hospital NHS Foundation Trust and from 2002 to 2005 was Dean of Graduate Studies in the School of Medicine at King's College London, leading MSc and PhD development.
+From 2021 to 2024, she served as Executive Dean of the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care.
+Prior to that, she was Vice Dean (Research) of the faculty.
+From 2014 to 2018, she held the position of Director of Research and Innovation at King’s College Hospital NHS Foundation Trust.
+From 2002 to 2005, she served as Dean of Graduate Studies in the School of Medicine at King’s College London, where she led the development of MSc and PhD programmes.

-Before coming to King's, she was a Senior Lecturer/Consultant at the London School of Hygiene and Tropical Medicine and Director of Research and Development at Kensington & Chelsea and Westminster Health Authority.
+Before joining King’s, Professor Higginson was a Senior Lecturer and Consultant at the London School of Hygiene and Tropical Medicine, and Director of Research and Development at Kensington & Chelsea and Westminster Health Authority.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):